Combined Heat & Power | Prime Power

 CHP is a packaged generator with integrated heat recovery components and controls.
 A CHP system is an energy efficiency resource allowing users to produce electricity, useful thermal energy (heating and/or cooling), and/or mechanical power concurrently from a single source of energy while using as little fuel as possible.

 Good candidates for combined heat and power deliver the customer a system with lower operating cost and, as the electricity is generated on site, the continuity of critical service during prolonged power outages and natural disasters.

-Explore the pages below to learn more about CHP and how Alban CAT Power Systems can help you.
+Explore the pages below to learn more about CHP and how Carter Power Systems can help you.